BethanyJep/BethanyJep/README.md

 </p>

 ## Here's a bit about me:
-- 🔭 I’m working on Prompty and PromptFlow
+- 🔭 I’m working on Prompty 🌟 and building my personal blog
 - 💬 Ask me about: - Data Science, Machine Learning and AI 😄.
+- 🌱 I’m currently learning everything about African Literature, Pyschology, AI and well, fiction.
+- 🎨I define myself as a **creative**, trying to create with whatever tools I have!
+Find my recent creations at [@artsy.chu](https://www.instagram.com/artsy.chu/)
+- ⚡ Fun fact: I am a house cat, upon leaving the house you'd probably find me hiking or trying to tick something off my bucket list.

 ## I am a [Cloud Advocate](https://developer.microsoft.com/en-us/advocates/bethany-cheum) at Microsoft:
 #### As a cloud advocate I: